School admission appeals

 When an appeal is for a Milton Keynes community or voluntary controlled school, the council is the admission authority.
 For foundation and voluntary aided schools, the schools governing body is the admissions authority and for academies, the academy trust is the admissions authority.

-Appeals for Milton Keynes community and voluntary controlled schools are administered by the Education Appeals Team at Buckinghamshire Council.
+Appeals for Milton Keynes community and voluntary controlled schools are administered by Clerks Associates UK.
 Appeals for foundation and voluntary aided schools and academies are arranged by the schools themselves.
-For further information regarding the appeals timeline you can contact the appeals team at appeals@buckinghamshire.gov.uk.
+For further information regarding the appeals timeline you can contact the appeals team at info@clerksassociates.co.uk.

-The team at Buckinghamshire Council will arrange for an Independent Appeal Panel to consider your appeal.
-Both the Appeals Team and the panel are independent of the admission authority.
-The appeals team at Buckinghamshire are not able to provide you with information relating to school allocations or waiting lists and any evidence that you submit for your appeal, including change of address information, will not be automatically shared with the Education Access Team ahead of an appeal.
+The team at Clerks Associates UK will arrange for an Independent Appeal Panel to consider your appeal.
+Both the appeals team and the panel are independent of the admission authority.
+The appeals team at Clerks Associates UK are not able to provide you with information about school allocations or waiting lists and any evidence that you submit for your appeal, including change of address information, will not automatically be shared with the Education Access Team ahead of an appeal.

 You are able to appeal against each decision refusing you a place at a school.
 A separate appeal form should be submitted for each school you wish to appeal for.